2022 International Congress of Actuaries

 Note – it is strongly recommended that Australian visa applications are lodged at least two months prior to departure from your point of origin.

-The Conference Hosts and Conference Managers have arranged for photography onsite throughout the event.
-The images may be used for post-Conference reports, case studies, marketing collateral and supplied to industry media if requested.
+The Congress Hosts and the Professional Conference Organisers, Arinex have arranged for photography onsite throughout the event.
+The images may be used for post-Congress reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.

 Planning your Travel

-Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Conference.
-This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.
+Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Congress.
+This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Congress.

 Australia operates under the Privacy Act 1988 (Cth), as amended, and the Privacy Amendment (Notifiable Data Breaches), 2017.
 The objective of these is to protect the right of the individual to privacy of their information.